addehd/bikethief/README.md

 - Build a clean and robust React app
 - Publish the app on your chosen cloud provider
 - Let us know that you've completed the challenge

+# License

+This project is licensed under MIT.
+Feel free to use it anyway you see fit.